5 Types of SQL Commands: DML, DDL, DCL, TCL, DQL with Query Example

 Example:

-The following SP_RENAME statement is used to change the existing column name from a table.
+The following SP_RENAME statement is used to change the existing column name from the Employee table.

 SP_RENAME 'Employee.Name','EmployeeName';